Understanding the Wildland Urban Interface (WUI) and Wildland Urban Intermix

 What Risks Are Associated with Each Area?

-Risks in the Wildland Urban Interface (WUI):
+Risks in the Wildland Urban Interface (WUI)

-Risks in the Wildland Urban Intermix:
+Risks in the Wildland Urban Intermix

 What Can You Do to Reduce Risk?

-Develop a Wildfire Evacuation Plan: Know the evacuation routes from your neighborhood.
-If you’re in the intermix, plan for longer travel times and more challenges when leaving the area.
+Know your neighborhood's evacuation routes.
+If you are in the intermix, account for longer travel times and potential challenges when leaving the area.

-Stay Informed: Follow fire weather warnings and alerts during wildfire season.
-If you live in an area with high fire risk, consider signing up for emergency notifications from your local government.
+Monitor fire weather warnings and alerts during wildfire season.
+If you reside in a high-risk area, sign up for emergency notifications from your local government.

-Landscaping & Vegetation Management: Prune low-hanging branches, remove dead vegetation, and maintain a well-irrigated yard.
+Prune low-hanging branches, remove dead vegetation, and maintain a well-irrigated yard.

 Why Understanding the Difference Matters

-Living in the midst of nature comes with wonderful benefits, but it also requires responsibility.
-No matter where you fall on the WUI-intermix spectrum, preparedness is your best defense against disaster.
+Living amidst nature offers fantastic benefits, but it comes with great responsibility.
+Regardless of where you fall on the WUI-intermix spectrum, preparedness is your best defense against disaster.